Skeith918/usuals_install_script/README.md

 # Usuals Installation Script
-This is a list of installation and configuration scripts of some services __Only tested on debian buster__ (but it must work on previous version like jessie or stretch and recent version of Ubuntu)

-- Just add execution right to the reposity after clone and enjoy !
+This is a list of installation and configuration scripts of some services __Only tested on debian buster__ (but it must work on previous version like jessie or stretch and recent version of Ubuntu), just add execution right to the reposity after clone and enjoy !

 ## Install guide (for noobs and Starprime) just follow bellow commands ;)
 ```